eecs482/piano_lab/README.md

 # piano_lab
 The conductor reads from `input.txt` that contains space-separated numbers [1-7], each number represents a music note.
 The 7 piano keys correspond to the seven music notes.
-Once a note is conducted, the corresponding piano key will play the note by printing the music note in Solfège Syllables such as "do", "re", "mi", etc.
+Once a note is conducted, the corresponding piano key will play the note by printing the music note in Solfège Syllables such as "do", "re", "mi", etc. The conductor cannot conduct the next note until the current note has been played.

 Clone this repo, implement `conductor()` and `pianoKey()` in piano_lab.cpp **with monitors**.